rvpohl/rvpohl.github.io/_workingpapers/ParroPohl_Accidents.md

 ---
-title: "The Effect of Accidents on Employment: Evidence from Chile"
+title: "The Effect of Accidents on Labor Market Outcomes: Evidence from Chile"
 collection: workingpapers
 permalink: /workingpapers/ParroPohl_Accidents
-date: 2019-07-11
+date: 2019-10-30
 paperurl: 'http://rvpohl.github.io/files/ParroPohl_Accidents.pdf'
 citation: 'Parro, Francisco and R. Vincent Pohl.
-2019. &quot;The Effect of Accidents on Employment: Evidence from Chile.&quot; Unpublished manuscript.'
+2019. &quot;The Effect of Accidents on Labor Market Outcomes: Evidence from Chile.&quot; Unpublished manuscript.'
 ---
-<i>Abstract:</i> Exploiting variation in the timing of accidents, we estimate the causal effect of this type of health shock on formal employment among Chilean men.
-We use administrative data on monthly employment and hospital discharges over a period spanning almost a decade.
-We find a large and persistent negative effect of accidents on employment.
-On average, employment in the formal sector declines by about 16 percentage points in the three years following an accident.
-The initial effect amounts to about –12 percentage points and it steadily increases in absolute value to a level of –20 to –25 percentage points in the third post-accident year.
-We also find some suggestive evidence that education and health care quality are factors that help mitigate the employment consequences of health shocks.
+<i>Abstract:</i>
+We estimate the causal effect of accidents on employment and earnings in the Chilean labor market using event study methods and monthly data.
+An accident reduces the probability of being employed by 8.3 percentage points in the first year, by 11.1 percentage points in the second year, and by 14.5 percentage points in the third year after the accident.
+On average, employment declines by 14%, relative to the pre- accident mean.
+In addition, accidents reduce monthly earnings by around US$60 in the first year, US$94 in the second year, and US$125 in the third year after the accident.
+On average, monthly earnings fall by 16%, relative to the pre-accident average.
+Thus, we estimate a persistent, or even increasing, labor market effect from accidents over time.
+Our findings imply that the economic consequences of health shocks go beyond direct medical expenses.

 Media coverage: [W.E.
 Upjohn Institute for Employment Research](https://www.upjohn.org/research-highlights/education-heads-earning-loss-health-shocks)